ergoserv/handbook/guides/git.md

 git checkout -b feature/subject
 ```

-### Staging Branch (`staging`)

-Web development flow includes two special branches: `staging` and `production`.
-These branches are designed to collect code for delivering to staging and production servers respectively.

-`staging` is created from `develop`.

-Developers may continuously merge feature branches (even if they are in WIP status) into `staging` branch and deploy to staging server for reviews.
-Time to time, `staging` can be reset to `develop`.

-Branch `staging` can be setup for automatic deploys to staging servers.

-### Production Branch (`production`)

-Separate `production` branch can be used for some specific cases to deploy code to production servers.

 ### Hotfix Branches (`hotfix/*`)

 Maintenance or `hotfix` branches are used to quickly patch production releases.
 Hotfix branches are a lot like release branches and feature branches except they're based on `master` instead of `develop`.
 This is the only branch that should fork directly off of `master`.
 As soon as the fix is complete, it should be merged into both `master` and `develop` (or the current release branch), and `master` should be tagged with an updated version number.